 There are also systems on board to detect potential safety issues almost before they start.
 Systems can even detect when a passenger or crew member falls overboard.

 In addition, according to Kennedy, “CLIA and its cruise-line members are constantly working to improve safety by reviewing operational procedures with top maritime and transportation experts.”

-The result of technology and a continuous dedication to safety means that when cruising is compared against other transportation means, cruising is much safer.
+The combination of technological advancements and a continuous dedication to safety means that when cruising is compared against other transportation means, cruising is much safer.

 “Given the number of cruise ships that are at sea all the time, and the number of cruisers who are traveling every year, the incidence of events affecting guest safety are incredibly rare,” says McDaniel.

-In 2017, the last time comparisons were undertaken, the U.S. cruise industry had a 0.02 passenger fatality rate per billion passenger miles traveled.
+In 2017, the last time comparisons were made, the U.S. cruise industry had a 0.06 passenger fatality rate per billion passenger miles traveled*.
 That compares to: